-Our view | Tip of the hat, kick in the pants
+Our View | Tip of the hat, kick in the pants

-We may joke about the ump needing a pair of glasses, or gripe about all the calls going the wrong way, but we realize it’s a difficult job and are glad some are willing to take it on.

-We’d also urge the local sports fan community to remember that, as much as you may love getting into the game, the officials, coaches and players are all people.
-Good sportsmanship makes an athletic event enjoyable for everyone involved.

-A tip of the hat to the proposal to add a cellphone surcharge to pay for expanded internet projects in rural Oregon.
+A tip of the hat to the Blue Mountain Heart to Heart needle exchange program that set up shop in Pendleton last weekend.

-The fee — between $4 to $8 a year for the average phone user — is expected to raise $10 million a year to expand internet access to places where it’s nonexistent.

-As we were reminded earlier this week when a fiber line was severed, access to the internet has become a crucial part of our daily lives.
+The tactic of giving out clean syringes to known drug abusers is misunderstood by some as an endorsement of the practice.
+In reality, it’s a proven method to reduce the spread of HIV and hepatitis C, which are both deadly and costly.

+The service also encourages proper disposal of needles through exchange, leading to fewer left in public places endangering children, animals and others.

 (0) comments